MariusAngermann08/Artix-Engine-Old/README.md

 Artix Engine is a simple 2D game engine written in Python that offers visual programming through an event system and provides object behaviors called attributes.
 It includes a file manager for importing textures, a built-in physics engine, and a project manager to efficiently organize your game projects.
 With Artix Engine, you can export your games to a Python file, which uses the Pygame library to run.

+*This project is still in a very early stage!*

 ## Documentation

 -You can open the Documentation in the Editor by clicking Edit->Open Documentation or you could